system76/tech-docs/src/models/bonw15/repairs.md

 ![Bottom panel screws](./img/bottom-panel-screws.webp)

-3. Pull the back strip off the back of the machine.
+3. Slide the back strip off the back of the machine.

 ![Bottom panel back strip](./img/bottom-panel-back-strip.webp)

-3. Pull the bottom panel off, starting from the back.
+4. Pull the bottom panel off, starting from the back.

 ## Replacing the battery: